 Critically, the adverse employment action must be causally linked to the employee’s engagement in the protected activity.
 This can be challenging to prove, particularly in cases where the employee has a number of other qualities that could justify an adverse employment action.
 For example, if a retail employee is particularly rude and has difficulty communicating effectively, the employer may feel justified to deny them a promotion to a client-facing role — the fact that the same employee submitted a claim for discrimination earlier does not necessitate that the two incidents are causally linked.

-Every client is different — Berg Plummer Johnson & Raval, LLP recognizes that clients have diverse objective and limitations.
+Every client is different — Berg Plummer Johnson & Raval, LLP recognizes that clients have diverse objectives and limitations.
 As such, we provide customized fee arrangements designed to help our clients accomplish their legal objectives while remaining comfortably within their budgetary constraints.
 Call us at (713) 526-0200 or contact us online to schedule a consultation